 Notice how the runner has their foot flexed upward, the anterior (front) muscles contract to lift the foot up and the heel contacts the ground.
 This causes high impact forces into the flexed anterior muscles.
 As the foot comes down in a slapping motion, the posterior (rear) muscles of the lower legs are placed under heavy strain and shock trauma to try and stabilize the foot and lower leg.
 This overworking of the lower leg's anterior and posterior muscle groups is what can be the major cause of shin splints.

-Improper Footwear: Running on a hard or uneven surface with worn-out or improper running shoes (like a poor shock absorbing capacity) could be one of the factors related to shin splints.
+Improper Footwear: Running on a hard or uneven surface with worn-out or improper running shoes (poor shock absorbing capacity) could be one of the factors related to shin splints.
 Running specific shoes are made with higher quality materials to withstand the pressures of running.
 Did you know that at just a jogging pace we place 3-4 times our body weight in pressure on our joints and shoes?
 Proper running shoes will help dissipate these forces and protect your body.

 Gender.
 Women have an increased risk to incur stress fractures, especially with this syndrome.
 This is due to nutrional, hormonal and biomechanical abnormalities.